 0.5 – 2 Quart

 -This is good for 1 to 2 servings, which is perfect for couples or singles.
-Pots with this size can also be used to cook side dishes and desserts.
+Dutch ovens and cast iron pots with this size can also be used to cook side dishes and desserts.

 2 – 4 Quart